KYVENetwork/docs/docs/token_holders/governance/best_practices.md

 ## Stage 3: Your On-Chain Proposal

 A majority of the voting community should probably be aware of the proposal and have considered it before the proposal goes live on-chain.
 If you're taking a conservative approach, you should have reasonable confidence that your proposal will pass before risking deposit contributions.
 Make revisions to your draft proposal after each stage of engagement.

-See the [submitting guide](./submitting.md) for more on submitting proposals.

 ### The Deposit Period